 Pigeon guillemots live dual lives.
 From March through September, they are homebodies, living in cozy little burrows and fishing in kelp beds from southern California to Southern Oregon.
 Then, come late fall, they fly far out to sea and spend the stormy winter months feeding on small fish in the open North Pacific and the Gulf of Alaska.

 Pigeon guillemots seem to spend hours just floating around the kelp beds, perhaps keeping an eye on their nests from the relative safety of the water.
 When hunting for food, they leap from their nests, fly fast and low over the water, and then land just beyond the kelp beds.
-Having reached their foraging grounds, they dive down to the seafloor by flapping their wings and kicking their feet.
+Having reached their foraging grounds, they dive down to the seafloor by flapping their wings and kicking their feet (Personal observation).

 One April afternoon, I watched a pair of pigeon guillemots courting in the kelp beds off Lighthouse Point.
 First the male and female birds swam slowly around each other, but kept their distance, like wrestlers circling before a match.
 Then, as if on cue, both birds turned abruptly and faced each other, about six feet apart.
 Like tango dancers, the two birds swam slowly toward each other, then passed side by side, their wings barely touching.